District 1199c Training and Upgrading Fund

 Start Date: Jan 2020 — End Date: Dec 2020

-This report on the Early Childhood Education Pre-Apprenticeship Model was prepared for the Philadelphia Hospital and Health Care District 1199C Training and Upgrading Fund by the Center for Regional Economic Competitiveness and Center for Urban and Regional Studies at UNC-Chapel Hill with support from the Pennsylvania Key and the Pennsylvania Office of Child Development & […]
+This report on the Early Childhood Education Pre-Apprenticeship Model was prepared for the 1199C Training and Upgrading Fund by the Center for Regional Economic Competitiveness and Center for Urban and Regional Studies at UNC-Chapel Hill with support from the Pennsylvania Key and the Pennsylvania Office of Child Development & Early Learning.
+Early childhood education (ECE) […]